KamilWaleszczyk/SilowniaApp/README.md

 ## Introduction

 The application is designed for physically active people.
 It allows you to use ready-made training plans and ready-made exercises.
-We also get the ability to create our own plans and exercises.
+You also get the ability to create our own plans and exercises.
 With the help of history, we can track our training progress.
-We will also get statistics from our workouts if we use the app while running or cycling.
+You will also get statistics from our workouts if you use the app while running or cycling.

 ### all features with screenshots